Sourabhvk/VLA-Lite-Vision-Language-Guided-Robot-Manipulation-in-Simulation/README.md

 The reliability test uses ground-truth scene positions, so it separates robot/control problems from OpenCV problems.
 That distinction helped keep fixes targeted.

-### Fixes made from testing

-- Improved scene sampling and rejection for initial cube/tray overlap
-- Added timestamped run artifacts and randomized tray placement
+### What changed after the tests

+- Scene generation now rejects invalid cube/tray overlap cases before a run starts.
+- The tray is randomized too, so the system is tested against more than one destination.
+- Gripper friction, cube friction, and gripper force were tuned after observing failed lifts.
-- Tuned physics/gripper parameters and added OpenCV confidence gating
+- OpenCV detection now uses confidence gating so weak red detections do not trigger motion.
-- Exposed speed tuning and a PyBullet panel for quick scene randomization
+- Distractor cube colors avoid red-like values, keeping the color detector's job well defined.

 ## Code Module Flow

-The runtime path is split into lanes so the module flow stays readable on GitHub.

 ```mermaid
 flowchart LR